szager-chromium/rr/Usage.md

     rr replay trace_$n

-By default, rr will print a message like

-    [INFO] rr debug server listening on :[port]

-where `[port]` will be a number like `17226`.
-This signifies that the debug server is ready.
-To connect the debug client,

-    gdb /path/to/binary
-    (gdb) target remote :[port]

-When your client connects, you can set breakpoints within the recording, step, continue, interrupt, etc.  What you *cannot* do is set register or memory values.
+By default, rr will automatically spawn gdb to debug the process.
+You can set breakpoints within the recording, step, continue, interrupt, etc.  What you *cannot* do is set register or memory values.
 This can cause the replay to diverge.

 However, in exchange, each debugging session on an rr recording is **entirely deterministic**.
 The order of execution of each machine instruction, the value of every bit of memory, will be identical from one run to the next, as seen by your debugger client.
 The replayed execution will also often be considerably faster than "real time".
 This allows you to quickly "binary search" over a recording to see where some value in memory went bad.
 Of course, in the future rr will be able to do this itself.